zionsc/leetcode/README.md

 BINARY SEARCH:
 0704.
 Binary Search: Always use self.function() when calling a function inside of a class --> also everything in the binarysearch function should be inside if right >= left statement because it cannot go out of bounds.
+0074.
+Search a 2D Matrix: Find the row that it is contained in first.
+Then find the number within the row that it can be in.
+Return false is the row is not found at all.